 You might not be familiar with the term “compassion fatigue,” but you probably recognize the idea behind it: it’s the feeling that you have no more empathy left to give.

 Compassion fatigue used to be something that mostly struck health care workers, first responders, law enforcement officers and at-home caregivers.
-But as the pandemic continues and the 24-hour news cycle brings nonstop news of suffering from around the world, we’re all at risk of compassion fatigue.
+But as the pandemic continues and the 24-hour news cycle brings nonstop news of suffering from around the world, we’re all at risk of developing compassion fatigue.

 Like burnout, compassion fatigue is a process.
 “It takes time to develop.
 It keeps building slowly, to a point where you start to not care about yourself or others in your life.
 You end up overusing your compassion skills and reserves, so you no longer have much to provide,” said Yazhini Srivathsal, MD, a psychiatrist with Banner Behavioral Health Hospital in Scottsdale, AZ.